QiufangMa/template-mechanism/draft-tt-netmod-yang-config-templates.md

 Besides, this document defines the following terminology:

 configuration template:
-: A chunk of reusable configuration data that
+: A snippet of configuration data that may be applied to the configuration repeatedly, in order to simplify the delivery of network configuration and ensure the consistency of it.
-      could be applied to the configuration repeatedly, in order to simplify the delivery of network configuration and ensure the consistency of it.
   A configuration template is referred to interchangeably as "template" or "YANG template" throughout this document.

 # Requirements {#requirements}